eclipse-vertx/vert.x/new/manual.md

 * No more worrying about concurrency.
 Vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming.
 Race conditions and locks are a thing of the past.

-* Vert.x has a super simple, asynchronous programming model for writing truly scalable applications that never block.
+* Vert.x has a super simple, asynchronous programming model for writing truly scalable non-blocking applications.

 * Vert.x includes a distributed event bus that spans the client and server side so your applications components can communicate incredibly easily.
-The event bus even penetrates into in-browser JavaScript allowing you to create effortless *real-time* applications.
+The event bus even penetrates into in-browser JavaScript allowing you to create effortless so-called *real-time* web applications.

 * Vert.x provides real power and simplicity, without being simplistic.
-No more boilerplate.
+No more boilerplate or sprawling xml configuration files.

 ## Concepts in vert.x